troberts777/C749-Introduction-to-Data-Science-/README.md

 ###### ● ‘No_show’ it says ‘No’ if the patient showed up to their appointment, and ‘Yes’ if they did not show up.
 #####
 ## Progress outline:
-#### using data analysis proccess to explore a data set answer questions we were interested on.
+#### using data analysis process to explore a data set answer questions.
 ###### 1-Clean data
 ###### 2-explore data
 ###### 3-answer questions by visualize the data